yandex/yandex-taxi-testsuite/docs/mockserver.rst

 terminates the test with error, as usually.

-If the call is unrelated to current test case, mockserver acts as if ``--mockserver-nofail`` flag was specified, it responds with HTTP status 500 and test case proceeds normally.
+If the call is unrelated to current test case, mockserver acts as if :ref:`--mockserver-nofail` flag was specified, it responds with HTTP status 500 and test case proceeds normally.

 OpenTracing can be enabled in ``pytest.ini`` ::